 Bona fide bursaries or scholarships granted by an employer to an employee or employee's relative will be exempt in the hands of the employee.
-However, this exemption will not apply in circumstances where the bursary has been granted due only to the person's employment if:
+However, this exemption will not apply if:

-- the employee's present or future remuneration is forfeited as a result of the bursary; or - the bursary is granted to an employee's relative and the employee earns more than R60 000 per annum in which case the exemption is limited to R2 000 per annum.
+- the employee does not agree to reimburse the employer if the employee fails to complete the studies; or - the bursary is granted to an employee's relative and the employee earns more than R60 000 per annum in which case the exemption is limited to R3 000 per annum.